 Skin of anterior chest wall and back or

 Anterior chest wall below right clavicle and apex

 |Transvenous ||External ||Venous catheter with tip in right ventricle and/or right atrium |

 |Transesophageal ||External ||Esophagus |

 Electrodes are usually placed on heart's surface during surgery

 |Permanent ||Internal (subcutaneous in the prepectoral region) ||Venous or epicardial |

 Transcutaneous pacing is the emergency technique of choice because of its easy application.
 It uses externally applied electrodes to deliver an electric impulse directly across the intact chest wall to stimulate the myocardium.
 Transcutaneous pacers differ from standard pulse generators in several important ways.
 The pulse duration of the stimulating impulse is longer and the current output higher than in internal pacing.
-Muscle ...
+Muscle contraction (usually the chest ...